×

 What are the pros and cons of living in Ireland?

 "Expats and digital nomads often appreciate the friendly and welcoming atmosphere of Ireland.
 They also enjoy the country's stunning natural beauty, with its rolling hills, lush green landscapes, and rugged coastline.
 Additionally, the country's vibrant culture, with its traditional music, literature, and art, is a major draw for many expats.
 On the other hand, some expats and digital nomads may find the cost of living in Ireland to be quite high, particularly in the larger cities.
-Additionally, the weather can be unpredictable, with frequent rain and cold temperatures," explained one expat living in Ireland.
+Additionally, the weather can be unpredictable, with frequent rain and cold temperatures," explained one digital nomad living in Ireland.

 Connect